 Since the publication of BP21, we have identified areas of scope change for services funded by MTB as described in the financial forecasts section of this document.
-We will work with customers to identify and agree any instances of further MTB scope changes that arise due to changes requested during the consultation period for BP22.
+This final draft does not contain any further scope changes since the publication of the second draft of BP22.